exercism/julia/concepts/errors/introduction.md

 Things go wrong, unexpectedly, and we need to be able to deal with that.

-Some language designers believe that the priority is to detect an error as quickly as possible, and terminate execution with an informative message to aid debugging.
+Some language designers believe that the priority is to detect an error as quickly as possible, then terminate execution with an informative message to aid debugging.

 Data science languages tend to take a more nuanced approach.
-Some errors are so serious that immediate termination is necessary, but sometimes it is better to flag a problem as something to be dealt with later, then continue execution.
+Some errors are so serious that immediate termination is necessary, but often it is better to flag a problem as something to be dealt with later, then continue execution.

 We saw in the [Nothingness][nothingness] Concept that Julia provides various placeholders for problematic values: `nothing`, `NaN` and `Inf`.
 Whether these are a better approach than program termination in a particular situation is a matter for programmer judgement.